Go Evaluation

 Outputting Go

-To output the result of Go code within the template, you use the equals = character.
+To output the result of Go code in Haml or Slim, you use the equals = character.
 Following the equals, you may use any valid Go code that evaluates to a string.

 = "Hello, World!"